nprigent/Intro2ITSecCourse/doc/slides.md

 - _Security Measures_, being technical or not, are deployed and maintained to enforce the security policy.

+## Security measures

+Three types of security measures can be taken :

+- _Physical security measures_, that consist in physically controlling the access to components of the system.

+- _Organizational security measures_, that consist in the administrative procedures that are imposed to the users and organizations w.r.t. security.

+- _Logical security measures_, that consist in all the security measures that are implemented as pieces of software.

+While _logical security measures_ are the most common parts of IT security, the other two must also be taken seriously.

 ## Security properties : C.I.A.

 Security policy is generally expressed in terms of three security properties :